aws-quickstart/quickstart-sap-datahub-eks/README.md

 The deployment and configuration tasks are automated by AWS CloudFormation templates that you can customize during launch.

+To clone this repo, use the following steps:

+1) from your git client, type:

+	git clone  git@github.com:aws-quickstart/quickstart-sap-datahub-eks.git

+   This will create a directory called quickstart-sap-datahub-eks for you.

+2) while still using your git client, cd into the quickstart-sap-datahub-eks directory

+3) from the quickstart-sap-datahub-eks, type this command to update all the linked git submodules:

+	git submuodules update --init --remote --recursive

+4) now that all of the files have been cloned, you can modify them to meet your requirements or upload them as is into your Amazon S3 bucket:

+	aws sync sync quickstart-sap-datahub-eks s3://my-S3-bucket-name/quickstart-sap-datahub-eks/

+   Now that the files are in Amazon S3, you can run the Quick Start from your CloudFormation console.

 For architectural details, step-by-step instructions, and customization options please contact us.

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.